NordicSemiconductor/IOS-nRF-Toolbox/Pods/iOSDFULibrary/README.md

   - **0.1.0**: Initial Pod implementation

 ## Usage

 ---

 #### Method 1: Via Cocoapods (Recommended method)

-  1) Open up a terminal window and `cd` to your project's root directory
+  - Open up a terminal window and **cd** to your project's root directory
-  2) Createa **Podfile** with the following content
+  - Create a **Podfile** with the following content

         use_frameworks!
             pod 'iOSDFULibrary'
         end

-  3) Install dependencies
+  - Install dependencies

         pod install

-  4) Open the newly created `.xcworkspace` and begin working on your project.
+  - Open the newly created `.xcworkspace` and begin working on your project.

 ---

-#### Method 2: Building from source (Requires more configuration)
+#### Method 2: Building from source
-  1) Create a new blank XCode workspace `/path/to/workspace` and open it
+ - Create a new blank XCode workspace `/path/to/workspace` and open it
-  2) In Finder, drag your main project's `xcodeproject` file from `/path/to/myProject` into the new workspace
+ - In Finder, drag your main project's `xcodeproject` file from `/path/to/myProject` into the new workspace
-  3) Clone the repository our other repository into `/path/to/dfuLibrary`
+ - Clone the repository our other repository into `/path/to/dfuLibrary`

         cd /path/to/dfuLibrary && git clone git@github.com:NordicSemiconductor/IOS-DFU-Library.git

-  4) In Finder, Drag the librarie's `xcodeproject` file into your workspace
+ - In Finder, Drag the librarie's `xcodeproject` file into your workspace
-  5) Begin working on your project from within the workspace.
+ - Begin working on your project from within the workspace.

 ---